Employee Benefits Login

 Faculty meetings, cluster meetings, and campus building leadership teams at each school keep lines of communication open between school administration and teachers ensuring that teachers have a voice in decisions.
 As the district continues the process of implementing site-based, shared decision making, these school leadership teams are assuming increased responsibility for making decisions about campus budgets, staff development activities, and school improvement plans to meet the needs of students.

-A District Advisory Committee, which consists of teachers from each of the district's 5 schools, meets with the Superintendent each six weeks to discuss issues and concerns and take information back to schools.
-"The Daily Leo" and district newsletters and other correspondence regularly keep teachers informed of policies, procedures, and events.
+A District Advisory Committee, which consists of teachers from each of the district's 6 schools, meets with the Superintendent twice a year to discuss issues and concerns and take information back to schools.

-In addition, teachers play an active role on curriculum-writing and textbook committees, strategic planning and shared decision making committees, teacher recognition committees, personnel committees, and many others.
+In addition, teachers play an active role in curriculum-writing and textbook committees, strategic planning and shared decision-making committees, teacher recognition committees, personnel committees, and many others.